 Generics undergo a rigorous review process by the U.S. Food and Drug Administration to ensure their quality prior to becoming available to patients.
 Manufacturers must submit an Abbreviated New Drug Application (ANDA) for review and approval, and each product is evaluated for drug components, drug stability, packaging, manufacturing processes, and facility descriptions.
-Generic labeling, such as prescribing information, must be the same as the brand-name labeling but may include differences in drug excipients and how the product is supplied.

 All generic drugs must show bioequivalence to ensure that they have the same qualities and therapeutic equivalence to the FDA-approved brand-name drugs and will perform in the same manner.
 Bioequivalence replaces the need to complete animal studies, clinical studies, and bioavailability evaluations.

 To learn more about generic medications, bioequivalence, and the FDA's approval process, download or request a copy of the Concise Consult: The Role of Generic Drugs in Patient Care and the Healthcare System.

 2. Generic Pharmaceutical Association.
 Generic Drug Savings in the U.S. Fifth Annual Edition: 2013. http://www.gphaonline.org/media/cms/2013_Savings_Study_12.19.2013_FINAL.pdf.
 Accessed January 15, 2014

 4. Shrank WH, Liberman JN, Fischer MA, et al. The consequences of requesting "Dispense as Written".
 Am J Med 2011;124(4):309-317.